BruceHoudini/PixelGraphicConverter/README.md

 <h3>Updates</h3>
 In reverse chronological order.
 <ul>
+<li>Changed name from UselessGifTextGifConverter to PixelGraphicConverter as the old name is no longer accurate and also because I have been told that self-deprication is not an attractive trait in a man.
 <li>Added Floyd-Steinberg dithering for color-palette reduction.</li>
 <li>Added alternate color palettes and color replacement options (64 color NES model and 15bit SNES model).</li>
 <li>Added different pixel replacement, resizing, and image generation options independent of ascii image generation.</li>